You Could Be Missing Out on Free Student Aid if You Skip This Deadline

 Why Should I Submit the FAFSA for the Previous Year After the School Year Is Over?

 If you filled out the 2019-20 FAFSA, you still have time to fill out the corrected info on your FAFSA application.
 The deadline for corrected FAFSA is Sept.
 12, 2020 — you should contact your school directly to ask them to review your updated information.

 But should you even bother filling it out this late?

 “Absolutely, fill it out, because if you don’t try then you don’t know what you may be eligible for,” Dunn says.

-Even this late in the year, you could receive retroactive financial aid when you fill out the FAFSA.
+Even this late in the year, you could receive retroactive financial aid.

 While filing right before the final deadline means you missed out on any student aid you might have received from your school, you may still be eligible for Pell Grants or other forms of federal aid.

 Plus, filling out the FAFSA takes all of about an hour — and we’ve got a guide that will help you fill it out in eight easy steps.